-Whiskey is a popular spirit used in many cocktails, but also commonly enjoyed alone or mixed simply.
+Whiskey is a popular spirit used in many cocktails, but it is also commonly enjoyed alone or mixed simply.
 With a higher alcohol level than beer or wine and a stronger taste than vodka or rum, whiskey is considered by many to be an acquired taste.
 However, for those who appreciate it, no spirit can surpass the depth of flavour of a high-quality whiskey.

 What is Whiskey Anyway?